daniel-234/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | < .0001	      			| Children crossing					 				|
 | < .0001				    | Speed limit (100km/h)      							|

-For the tenth image, the model is confident that this is a General caution sign (probability of 0.99), but the image contains a Children crossing sign.
+For the tenth image, the model is confident that this is a General caution sign (probability of 0.99), but the image contains instead a Children crossing sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|